multi-agent, foraging, bio-inspired, engineering, robotics, artifical intelligence

 This is a technical report on artificial intelligence, 2017, written by Sanford, Jiao, and Oh.

 Sanford, Christopher; Jiao, Ziong; and Oh, Jae, "Multi-target Extension for Beacon Foraging Methods" (2017).
-Electrical Engineering and Computer Science.
+Electrical Engineering and Computer Science - All Scholarship.
 250.